-When the results are received from the ISP Laboratories, the ISP Alcohol Discipline Leader will review the results and the accompanying quality control(s).
+When the results are received, the ISP Alcohol Discipline Leader will review the results and the accompanying quality control(s).
 ISPFS will not establish a new target value for each solution lot.
-The raw data points provided by both laboratories will be used to determine a combined mean.
+The raw data points provided will be used to determine an overall mean.
 The result will be rounded to three significant digits (e.g. 0.200).
 The standard deviation will also be evaluated.
 If the values of the tested premixed alcohol simulator solution (the combined mean as reflected in raw data and as the g/100cc converted data) are within the parameters listed below, a certificate of approval will be issued by the ISPFS Alcohol Discipline Leader.
 The raw data combined mean result (in g/100cc) shall be converted to g/210L by dividing by 1.21 and 1.23.